nickserv/danamccurdy.com/_posts/2017-09-06-karma-and-the-dance.md

-What if the stars and planets, as they spin around our sky, have no more effect on our lives than the breath of a butterfly, twelve thousand miles away?
+What if the stars and planets, as they spin around our sky, have no more effect on our lives than the breath of a butterfly twelve thousand miles away?

 What if this dance,